Stay safe with a tailored home security system

 Personal recommendations are great, but it’s best to make your search a little more scientific.

-Agent Select allows you to identify the top-performing agents in your areas for your particular style of property and invite them to pitch for your listing.
+Agent Select allows you to identify the top-performing agents in your area for your particular style of property and invite them to pitch for your listing.
 David explains that Agent Select uses property data from government and digital sales platforms, among other sources, to collate sales results.
 Its software algorithm filters through factors including sales and listing information, the type of property and number of days on the market to find your area’s highest-performing agents.

 “An agent who is a rock star selling apartments might not be a rock star selling retail properties and vice versa,” says David.
 “But because our performance algorithm filters on a property type, we don’t see the usual suspects being thrown up to the top of the list time after time.
 There are some brilliant agents out there, but also some who aren’t that great, and a key part of what we do is filtering those out.”